Last use of capital punishment in Spain: Hostility to Spain in the post-war period

 While Spain was neutral in World War II, Franco's sympathies remained with the Axis powers and he considered entering the war on their side.
 He maintained good relations with Nazi Germany and many Francoists remained sympathetic to Nazism.
 This led Spain to be shunned by the international community, especially the Western European democracies and the United States, in the immediate post-war period.
 Europe-wide popular demonstrations against the Franco government occurred in 1946.
 In the 1950s, a thawing of relations occurred as Cold War tensions escalated and Franco's hostility to communism made him a reliable ally.
 This would result in reluctance on the part of the US government to support measures which could destabilise the Franco government.

-Following the fall of both the authoritarian government in Portugal and the military junta in Greece in 1974, the Spanish government was the sole surviving dictatorship in Western Europe, where several countries in 1975 were ruled by socialist parties which had long loathed Franco for coming to power by overthrowing a socialist democracy.
+Following the fall of both the authoritarian government in Portugal and the military junta in Greece in 1974, the Spanish government was the sole surviving dictatorship in Western Europe, where several countries in 1975 were ruled by socialist parties which had long loathed Franco for coming to power by overthrowing a social democratic and democratic socialist government.
 Hostility to the use of capital punishment was widespread in Western Europe at this time and most Western European countries had ceased using it.